rcgsheffield/sheffield_hpc/sharc/software/development/intel_compilers.rst

 Licensing and availability
 --------------------------

-See the information on :ref:`Parallel Studio licensing sharc_intel_parallel_studio`.
+See the information on :ref:`Parallel Studio licensing <sharc-intel-parallel-studio>`.

 Related Software on the system
 ------------------------------